top of page

 Who gets AKs?

 AKs develop as the result of years of sun exposure.
 Because it accumulates over time, it is your lifetime exposure that increases your risk.
-Even if you didn't sun-tan much, years of just doing simple tasks outside (e.g. going out to the mailbox, sports, etc.) all add up to a significant amount of sun exposure.
-Because AKs take a long time to develop, they generally appear after the age of 40.
-Your risk of developing AKs increases if you have one or more of the risk factors.
-These risk factors include:
+Even if you didn't sunbathe much, years of simple outdoor activities (e.g., going out to the mailbox, sports, etc.) can add up to significant sun exposure.
+AKs generally appear after the age of 40.
+Your risk increases if you have one or more of the following risk factors:

 • A history of cumulative sun exposure